oraoraoraaa/Linux-Walkthrough/README.md

 to install the fcitx5 package.
 For other methods, make use of the internet.

 CAUTION: You SHOULDN'T rely fully on the code listed above.
 Because the package would be updated and its name might change.
-Follow the link to see the real-time and latest package name to install is the best choice.
+Following the link to check the real-time and latest package name to install is the best choice.
 The same caution is also applicable to all the installation-related code in this document.

 #### Install corresponding language add-ons
 For Chinese language add-ons, the package [fcitx5-chinese-addons](https://archlinux.org/packages/?name=fcitx5-chinese-addons) is recommended.
 Run